 Performing Tricep Bench Dips

 - Position your palms on a bench or low table as shown above.
+This is the start position.

 - You can have your feet elevated on another bench or object (as shown), or on the ground.
 Both ways yield a great workout, but the higher your feet the more resistance.
+You can also keep your legs straight, or have a slight bend.
+I perform them both ways, and they’re equally effective.

 - Slowly lower your body to the down position.
 Lower yourself until your upper arms are parallel to the floor.